Hieromon/AutoConnect/mkdocs/faq.md

 You should specify **`deep`** with [`lib_ldf_mode`](https://docs.platformio.org/en/latest/projectconf/section_env_library.html#lib-ldf-mode).

+## <i class="fa fa-question-circle"></i> Compile error occurs due to the text section exceeds

+When building the sketch, you may receive a compilation error message similar that the text section exceeds the available space on the board.
+This error occurs with ESP32 arduino core 2.0.0 or later.
+Since ESP32 arduino core 2.0.0, the object size of the library tends to be oversized, and the AutoConnect object size is also bloated.
+And also for some example sketches such as mqttRSSI, the BIN size after linkage does not fit in the default partition schema.

+I'm aware of this issue and trying to reduce the size of the AutoConnect object, but for now, changing the partition table at build is the most effective workaround.
+See [How much memory does AutoConnect consume?](#how-much-memory-does-autoconnect-consume) for information on how to change the partition table.

 ## <i class="fa fa-question-circle"></i> Compile error that 'EEPROM' was not declared in this scope

 If the user sketch includes the header file as `EEPROM.h`, this compilation error may occur depending on the order of the `#include` directives. `AutoConnectCredentials.h` including in succession linked from `AutoConnect.h` defines **NO_GLOBAL_EEPROM** internally, so if your sketch includes `EEPROM.h` after `AutoConnect.h`, the **EEPROM** global variable will be lost.